A Masters Pool Unlike Any Other

 A Quick Trip Down Memory Lane

-A little more than a decade ago this was a simple office Masters pool among a handful of colleagues.
+More than a decade ago this was a simple office Masters pool among a handful of colleagues.
 Life was simpler and less stressful back then, but later that year my world was upended when Max, my then 3-year-old son, was diagnosed with Type 1 Diabetes (T1D), an incurable and potentially life-threatening autoimmune disease.
+Today, though, I’m happy to report that Max is a bright and athletic young man with a great sense of humor (and mercifully blessed with the good looks of his mother – phew!).
+And that little Masters pool?
+It grew.
+Oh boy, did it grow.
+It stretched across time zones and oceans, becoming a force for good.
+Like Max, this pool inspires me, so let’s keep a good thing going.
+Fist bump!

-Are You A Handsome and Financially Reckless Billionaire with a Heart of Gold?
+Finally, Are You A Handsome and Financially Reckless Billionaire with a Heart of Gold?

 For everyone else, please know that even if you don’t find yourself in the M4Max winner’s circle, your participation helps provide critical funding to support Camp Ho Mita Koda.
 1/3 of all entry fees and 100% of all “extra” donations DIRECTLY SUPPORT a variety of camp programs, including a Campership Program that allows kids from low-income families to attend CHMK*.
 Without M4Max, many of these programs would not be possible.